snoopsmk/laravelblog/README.md

 - After that you need create database and connect it with the app

-- And last link the storage with the public folder
+- And last, link the storage with the public folder
 ```
 php artisan storage:link
 ```